-Happy Monday!
-These quinoa patties are a delicious meatless dish, they almost make me think I'm eating a chicken cutlet or meatball, without the meat of course yet they are packed with protein and nutrients from quinoa and spinach.
+These spinach and quinoa patties are delicious, vegetarian and packed with protein and nutrients!
+They almost make me think I’m eating a chicken cutlet or meatball, without the meat.

-I'm really excited about this recipe adapted from Heidi Swanson's cookbook Super Natural Every Day.
+The recipe was adapted from Heidi Swanson’s cookbook Super Natural Every Day (affil link).
 Her original recipe calls for kale, but since I made them on a whim, all I had was spinach and that worked out just fine.
 My (meat-loving) husband even thought they were great.

 Quinoa and Spinach Patties

 - 1 cup steamed spinach, chopped (frozen is fine)

 - 1 cup plain breadcrumbs, for GF, be sure to use GF breadcrumbs